towolf/towolf.github.com/docs/PsychTests/KeyboardLatencyTest.markdown

 devices by use of the KbTriggerWait\(\) function. 'submode' specifies the KbName\(\) keyCode of the key to test on a keyboard.
 By default the SPACE key is used.
 For other devices you \*must\* specify a key or button number in 'submode'.
-Specifiying numbers of non\-existent keys or buttons will cause an infinite hang of Matlab or Octave, as there is no way to interrupt the function or press a non\-existent key or button.
+Specifiying numbers of non-existent keys or buttons will cause an infinite hang of Matlab or Octave, as there is no way to interrupt the function or press a non-existent key or button.
 The optional 'portString' specifies the deviceIndex of the device to test.
 If omitted, the primary keyboard is tested.